xarantolus/blog/_posts/2021-08-26-programmatically-interact-with-a-KNX-smart-home-system.md

 So now I assume that you have a working, connected KNX client in the code -- the very same that we set up in the previous section.

-The KNX library now provides the following example code to send `20.5°C` to group `1/2/3`.
+The KNX library now provides the following example code to send `20.5°C` to group address `1/2/3`.

 ```go
 err = client.Send(knx.GroupEvent{